kefaet03/CSE-2202/README.md

 # CSE-2202 Repository Index

 Welcome to the **CSE-2202** GitHub repository!
-This repository is a comprehensive resource for students and developers exploring various computer science and engineering topics.
+This repository is a comprehensive resource for students of RUET having CSE 2202 course.
 Below is an organized index of its contents for ease of navigation.

 ---